-information.
+Algorithms allow for faster and more accurate price adjustments, taking into account extensive market information.
 This should improve the matching of fluctuating demand and supply, which makes markets work more effectively and can result in better outcomes for consumers in the form of lower prices or their demands being better met-for example, through shorter waiting times for a ride during peak times.
 Algorithms can also substantially reduce the costs of setting and changing prices, and facilitate entry by new suppliers, as they can quickly learn how a market works.
-The example of Airbnb is described in the box opposite.
+The example of Airbnb is described in Box 3.2.